nammayatri/nammayatri/NammaTagConcept.md

 ### Lib.Yudhishthira
 Library in application, which will have all the haskell types of NammaTags, event handler which handle all events coming from application and call Yudhishthira to decide on tag and update the tag in particular transaction object.

+### Dronacharya
+Dashboard side interface to create and validate tags and their rules.
+We should validate the rules by running them.

 ## Types